 CIRSE2015 - 30th Annual Interventional Radiology Congress September 26 - 30, Lisbon, Portugal

 For CIRSE 2015, the programme has been designed around six main themes, including, vascular Interventions, transcatheter embolisation, interventional oncology, neurointerventions, non-vascular interventions and IR management.
-Join ABK on Monday, September 28th, as they present a featured paper in the Liver: TARE and RT session at the Centro de Congressos de Lisboa.
+Join ABK on Monday, September 28th, as they present a featured paper at the Centro de Congressos de Lisboa.

 See http://www.cirse.org for more details.